JCUS-CMS/assignment-2-team-13/README.md

 7. When prompted to enter the database details, change the table prefix option to wpae_
 8. Open the project files in your IDE of choice and [add any local project files to .gitignore] (https://git-scm.com/docs/gitignore)
 9. Add the theme unit test to your local wordpress site
+10. If you want to use our setup ,you can restore our database in root directory ( wpz.sql) file.

 ## Working on Site Content
 To make it as easy as possible to migrate site content as well as to avoid having to move content from several different local environments, site content is to be drafted on the staging site.
 This provides an environment that is as close as possible to the live site that can be used to test content that can be accessed by anyone who is working on the site.